Holly shares her story

 Henshaws Specialist College in Harrogate is a transformational place.
 Through our personalised approach to education, learning and care we empower young people aged 16-25 living with a disability to progress and live life the way they want.
-Find out more on our College web pages.Add blog to my library
+Find out more on our College web pages.Log in or register to download

 We can't do it without you